-I’m delighted that you’re considering The Eighty-Dollar Champion for your book group.
+I’m delighted that you’re considering one of my books for your book group.
 On occasion, I’m able to visit book groups, either in person (in the Los Angeles area) or via Skype.

-If you’re interested in inviting me to be part of your book club discussion of The Eighty-Dollar Champion, please let me know by sending me an E-Mail with the words “Book Club” in the subject line.
+If you’re interested in inviting me to be part of your book club discussion, please let me know by sending me an e-mail with the words “Book Club” in the subject line.
 Please be sure to include the location and date.

 Reader Guide for